How Can You Change the Ownership Percentage of an LLC?

 After you modify ownership percentages and the operating agreement, you must notify other parties, such as a small business loan lender.

-If you’re unsure of those implications, it's best to consult a tax professional before making any changes.
+If you’re unsure of those implications, we advise you to consult a tax professional before making any changes.

 Similar Articles: